ashfarhangi/Algorithms_Data_Structures_Notes/README.md

 **Step 2: Write simple code that works partially for the problem**

 -   Chances are, you need to consider all possible conditions.
 Often, this results in getting stuck in finding the perfect solutions.
-Hence, its advisable that you find the simplest solution that works.
+Hence, it's advisable that you find the simplest solution that works.
 E,g, solve with a single simple case.

 Tips: Break into simple parts so that we can see our progress.
 Write simple small codes that work No need to figure out all the details.

 ![](media/807b5c8aee182baaa1713c01e98994f9.png)

 Now we look into the main topics that are being covered in most interviews/coding challenges.
-We also look into the patterns that appear in solutions which can be used in new problems.
+We also look into the patterns that appear in solutions that can be used in new problems.
 The goal is to understand the fundamentals and try to use them to solve problems.

 ## Binary Search